What Are the Risks & Potential Pitfalls of Your e-Marketing?

 Risk of not having the right content

 People must be interested enough in what’s being shared online about their interests or needs.
-If not, there will likely be no way for them to connect with these topics through social media platforms or digital communications channels.
-This includes such as email newsletters; therefore, spending time on such efforts would likely waste time rather than gain traction (or even worse).
+If not, there will likely be no way for them to connect with these topics through social media platforms or digital communications channels, including email newsletters.
+Spending time on such efforts would likely waste time rather than gain traction (or even worse).

 Risk of not having the right tools

-It may seem obvious that using tools such as Google Analytics software can help determine which channels work well, not only increasing engagement but also improving conversion rates.
+It may seem evident that tools such as Google Analytics software can help determine which channels work well, increasing engagement and improving conversion rates.
 However, many companies still fail here by focusing too much on paid ads without paying close attention.
 Paid ads can hurt organic reach over time.
 Such can occur by decreasing organic search traffic due to poor quality scores.
 Spammy links can point back toward website pages while simultaneously increasing costs.

 What are some of the common pitfalls of social media strategies?